-Course Level: The grant is available to pursue a master degree.
+- Course Level: The grant is available to pursue a master degree.

-Number of Awards: One scholarship is available.
+- Number of Awards: two

-The award can be taken in the USA
+- The award can be taken in the USA

-Eligibility: Applicants must meet the following eligibility requirements:
+Applicants must meet the following eligibility requirements:

-Entrance Requirement: Applicants must have previous year degree.
+- Entrance Requirement: Applicants must have previous year degree.

-English Language Requirement: JHSPH requires a minimum TOEFL score of 100 or IELTS score of 7.
+- English Language Requirement: JHSPH requires a minimum TOEFL score of 100 or IELTS score of 7.